 Ipamorelin is an interesting peptide that deserves more research in humans.
 However, its future in the pharmacy market is not as promising, because there are multiple limitations to its effectiveness.

-Ipamorelin would be likely ineffective in the treatment of GHD, especially for patients with primary hypopituitarism who have damaged the pituitary gland and their natural HGH production is completely shut down.
+Ipamorelin would be likely ineffective in the treatment of growth hormone deficiency, especially for patients with primary hypopituitarism who have damaged the pituitary gland and their natural production of hGH is completely shut down.
 Also, it might be ineffective for substantial HGH stimulation in less sensitive individuals, such as those with obesity or diabetes.